MakinaHQ/docs/docs/concepts/Caliber/flash-loans.md

 ---
 id: flash-loans
+sidebar_label: Flash Loans
 sidebar_position: 6
 ---

-# FlashLoans
+# Flash Loans

-Calibers can take flashloans for additional temporary liquidity during the execution of [Position Management Instructions](makina-vm#instruction-types).
+Calibers can take flashloans for additional temporary liquidity during the execution of [Position Management Instructions](./makina-vm#instruction-types).

 The flashloans are taken before executing the instructions to make the extra liquidity available to the Caliber and need to be repaid after the position management instruction is executed.